-1 show whether specific pollutants are attributable to stormwater discharges from the Port, or whether they are attributable to other sources.
-When accepted by Ecology, site-specific criteria 2 developed by the WER study would apply in lieu of the generic numeric water quality criteria.
-3 The Port undertook range-finding studies for both copper and zinc, because toxic metals 4 5 screening tests had disclosed that these two metals were the metals of concern for the Airport stormwater discharges.
-These range-finding studies showed a probable WER for copper for 6 Miller, Walker, and Des Moines Creeks that ranged from 6 to 28.
-That is, copper was shown to 7 be between 6 to 28 times less toxic in site-water than in laboratory water.
-The data from these 8 9 studies suggest the applicable water quality criterion for copper could be increased by a factor of between 6 and 28 and still remain protective of sensitive species in the Miller, Walker, and Des 10 11 Moines Creek systems.
-Given the sampling concerns raised earlier, the Board does not believe the water quality criterion should be increased.
-The WER study results shall only be used if the 12 13 data suggests the water quality criterion should be lowered; i.e., made stricter.
-The Board 14 therefore further conditions the §401 certification to limit the use of the WER study.
-15 Glycols g.
 Glycols are used to de-ice airplanes during certain weather conditions.
-The evidence 16 showed most glycol usage at the Airport is limited to infrequent, one- or two-day winter weather 17 episodes.
+The evidence showed most glycol usage at the Airport is limited to infrequent, one- or two-day winter weather episodes.
 There are no numeric state or national water quality standards for glycols.
-Nearly all 18 19 of the glycols used at the Airport are routed to the Industrial Wastewater System ("IWS"), the IWS.
-Accordingly, any glycols appearing in stormwater samples come from drip or shear off 1 the wings of planes as they taxi or take off outside of the IWS area, or as the planes wait in line 2 on a runway to take off.
-There are three types of glycols used at the Airport: Type 1 (de-icing), 3 Type 2 (Anti-icing), and Type 4 (Anti-icing).
-The concern is primarily with the additives, which 4 5 make the glycols stick to the Aircraft.
+Nearly all of the glycols used at the Airport are routed to the Industrial Wastewater System ("IWS"), because all of the application of glycol must take place in the portion of the Airport that drains to the IWS.
+Accordingly, any glycols appearing in stormwater samples come from drip or shear off the wings of planes as they taxi or take off outside of the IWS area, or as the planes wait in line on a runway to take off.
+There are three types of glycols used at the Airport: Type 1 (de-icing), Type 2 (Anti-icing), and Type 4 (Anti-icing).
+The concern is primarily with the additives, which make the glycols stick to the Aircraft.
 Types 2 and 4 have more additives and thus are more toxic than Type 1.
-Ninety-nine percent (99%) of the glycols applied to commercial aircraft at the 6 Airport in 1998/1999 were Type I glycols, .8% are Type 2, and .2% are Type 4.
-None of the 7 8 glycol amounts found in streams near the Airport are present in quantities, which cause mortality 9 to sensitive organisms.
+Ninety-nine percent (99%) of the glycols applied to commercial aircraft at the Airport in 1998/1999 were Type I glycols, .8% are Type 2, and .2% are Type 4.
+None of the glycol amounts found in streams near the Airport are present in quantities, which cause mortality to sensitive organisms.